uneda-cda/UNEDA/Docs/config.md

 In CAR:
 + CARrank.c

 For historical reasons, TCL is a separate library.
 It was developed before the others and was for a while the only existing platform.
+In modern times, all of those libraries can be linked together into one piece, forming a .dll (Win) or .so (Linux) for easy use by apps.